 RGA 6100.
 Introduction to Drug and Medical Device Regulation.
 4 Hours.

 Provides an overview of drug, biologics, and device development and the FDA.
 Through course work and discussion, offers students an opportunity to gain the foundations necessary to build a strong understanding of regulatory affairs.
 Topics include the historical development of U.S. drug laws, law vs. regulation, FDA and industry functions, policy-guided science, and cases shaping history into the present state of regulation.

 RGA 6101.
 Therapeutic Product Development: A Regulatory Overview.
 4 Hours.

-Examines every step of the therapeutic development and regulation process within the Center for Biologic Evaluation and Research (CBER) and Center for Drug Evaluation and Research (CDER), from preclinical testing through postmarketing adverse experience reporting.
-Offers students an opportunity to conduct a comprehensive and up-to-date analysis of the complete U.S. pharmaceutical and biological products approval processes.
-Considers FDA standards for nonclinical testing-quality assurance issues and good laboratory practice, investigational new drug (IND) applications, therapeutic market applications and review process initiatives designed to speed therapeutic product review, as well as current good manufacturing practice regulations to assure quality of marketed products.
+Examines every step of the biotherapeutic development and regulation process within the U.S. FDA's Center for Biologic Evaluation and Research (CBER) and Center for Drug Evaluation and Research (CDER).
+Enrolled students receive didactic instruction from product formulation, product development, and preclinical testing perspectives through postmarketing adverse experience reporting.
+Offers students an opportunity to study FDA standards for nonclinical testing-quality assurance issues and good laboratory practice, investigational new drug (IND) applications, therapeutic market applications and review processes designed to speed therapeutic product review, as well as current good manufacturing practice and operations management regulations.